Common Tansy: Identification and Removal

 The Spruce / Evgeniya Vlasova

-Tansy is an aromatic perennial easily identified by its dark green fern-like foliage with golden button-like flower clusters on stems up to 5 feet.
+Common tansy (Tanacetum vulgare), of the daisy family, is a highly invasive but aromatic flowering perennial.
+It's easily identified by its dark green fern-like foliage with golden button-like flower clusters on stems up to 5 feet.
 Common tansy was an important medicinal herb in Europe and was brought to the New World by American colonists and used as an ornamental plant.
 Today, it is considered invasive in North America.

 Common Names Common tansy, bitter buttons, cow bitter, golden buttons